Capstone-CSCI4970/CornBot-BackEnd/README.md

 Requirements:
   python 3.9.1

-# Step to get up an running:
+# Steps to get up and running:
   1. Create a python virtual enviroment and name it venv
   2. `pip install -r requirements.txt`  -- the file is under CornBot-BackEnd/requirement.txt